20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 }
 ```

-For a schwarzschild black hole, a velocity boosted 0.5 towards the black hole, and a starting position of $(0, 5, 0, 0)$, you end up with this
+For a schwarzschild black hole, a velocity of 0.5c boosting towards the black hole, and a starting position of $(0, 5, 0, 0)$, you end up with this

 ![Towards](/assets/blueshift_bh.png)